 In Poland, Pancake Day is called ‘Tłusty czwartek’.
 Pancake Day literally translates as ‘Fat Thursday’ and the pancakes are actually doughnuts.
 There are also competitions to choose the most delicious doughnuts during different festivals.

-Don’t hesitate to comment bellow to tell us a little more about your own pancake tradition!
+Don’t hesitate to comment below to tell us a little more about your own pancake tradition!